0xSh4d0w/THM/TakeOver.md

 http://flag{find_it_yourself}.s3-website-us-west-3.amazonaws.com/
 #this is not the actual flag folks
 ```
-Looking forward to write more XD
+Looking forward to write more XD.